St. Columban email address:

 God's call to the priesthood or religious life.

-NEW ST. COLUMBAN HISTORY - "A Duty Sanctioned"
+ST. COLUMBAN HISTORY - "A Duty Sanctioned"

-We are pleased to present a novel written by Brenda O'Halloran entitled
+A novel written by Brenda O'Halloran entitled

-Kneib has said the story of their resolve, faith, and commitment is applicable to the efforts we
+The story of their resolve, faith, and commitment is applicable to the efforts we

 undertook in 2017 in preserving what they handed on to us.